Nitrofurantoin And Alcohol

 Kidney pain often accompanies burning urination, frequent urination, and cloudy urine, creating a constellation of symptoms that points to urinary tract involvement.
 Unlike isolated back pain from muscle strain or spinal issues, UTI back pain rarely occurs alone.
 The combination of urinary symptoms with back pain strongly suggests kidney infection.

-UTI back pain may worsen with light tapping over the kidney area (costovertebral angle), a diagnostic technique healthcare providers use to assess kidney tenderness.
-This specific tenderness helps differentiate kidney pain from muscle pain or spinal problems, which typically don't show this localized sensitivity.
+UTI back pain may worsen with light tapping over the kidney area, known as the costovertebral angle.
+This is a standard diagnostic technique used to assess kidney tenderness, and it helps differentiate kidney pain from muscle pain or spinal problems, which typically don't produce this localized sensitivity.

 Unlike muscle strain, UTI back pain doesn't improve with position changes, rest, or typical back pain remedies like heat or massage.
 This pain stems from internal organ inflammation rather than musculoskeletal problems, so external treatments provide little relief.
 The pain may actually worsen with movement as inflamed kidney tissue shifts.